Human albumin, 20% 100 ml

 Active ingredient:

-Human albumin – the solution contains 200 g/l total protein (at least 95% albumin) produced from human plasma.
+Human albumin – solution contains 200 g/l total protein (at least 95% albumin) produced from human plasma.

-Caprylic acid 16 mmol/L N-acetyltryptophan 16 mmol/L
+Caprilic acid 16 mmol/l N-acetyltryptophan 16 mmol/l

-Water for injection up to 1 liter
+Water for injections up to 1 l

-Total sodium ion content 100 – 130 mmol/L
+Total content of sodium ions 100 – 130 mmol/l

 The solution is hyperoncotic.